AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/me-network-connections.md

   <ImportStructure src="../assets/assemblies/ore_fortuner.snbt" />

   <BoxAnnotation color="#915dcd" min="0 0 2" max="3 1 3">
-        Network 1: acts like a pipe subnet, restricts what the import bus has access to so it "stores" the ore blocks through the formation planes.
+        Network 1: Acts like a pipe subnet.
+Restricts what the import bus has access to so it "stores" the ore blocks through the formation planes.
   </BoxAnnotation>

   <BoxAnnotation color="#5CA7CD" min="0 0 0" max="3 1 1">
-        Network 2: Acts like another pipe subnet, restricts what the annihilation planes have access to so they store the fortuned ore chunks in the barrel and not in your main network.
+        Network 2: Acts like another pipe subnet.
+Restricts what the annihilation planes have access to, so they store the mined ore chunks in the barrel and not in your main network.
 Also means they don't use up any channels on the main network.
   </BoxAnnotation>